Herbalism 101 | Herbal Indications A-C

 Motherwort (Leonurus cardiaca)

 You will often find motherwort in tinctures for high blood pressure and anxiety.
 This herb is great for people who experience heart palpitations caused by anxiety and high blood pressure due to stress.
-Emotionally, she may be able to help those experiencing melancholy.
+Emotionally, it may be able to help those experiencing melancholy.

 Hawthorn (Crataegus spp.)